GMP cleaning and sanitation practices in pharmaceuticals

 If you’re worried about unexpected contamination at your GMP facility, it’s important to know that implementing a thorough cleaning and sanitation program can help alleviate your concerns.

-The article discusses the significance of cleaning and sanitation practices in reducing contamination in products, regulatory requirements for cleaning, different types of contamination, and the cleaning and sanitizing agents you should use.
+The article discusses the significance of GMP cleaning and sanitation practices in reducing product contamination, regulatory requirements for cleaning, different types of contamination, and the cleaning and sanitizing agents you should use.

 It is crucial to identify and prevent the three main types of contamination – chemical, environmental, and biological – which showcases the meticulous approach required in pharmaceutical cleaning.